Dr Dawn Harper

 As the MP for Stevenage and Minister for the East of England Barbara was instrumental in finding the funding to establish the Stevenage Bioscience Catalyst, a joint venture between the Department for Business Innovation and Skills; GSK; the Wellcome Trust and Innovate UK.
 This was finally approved just before Barbara stood down from Parliament in May 2010 and the Stevenage Bioscience Catalyst campus is now a major hub for early-stage biotechnology companies.
 Situated next to the GSK research facility in Stevenage, the campus provides smaller biotech and life sciences companies with access to the expertise, networks and scientific facilities traditionally associated with a multinational pharmaceutical company.

-For the past six years Barbara has been the Chief Executive Officer of the Follett Office which represents the interests of her husband, international bestselling author, Ken Follett.
+For the past eight years Barbara has been the Chief Executive Officer of the Follett Office which represents the interests of her husband, international bestselling author, Ken Follett.
 She maintains an active interest in the health and the pharmaceutical industry, with a particular focus on maternal health.
 She is a patron of Action on Pre-Eclampsia (APEC), a UK based charity that helps and supports women worldwide who have had or are worried about pre-eclampsia.
 Barbara became involved with APEC after discovering that pre-eclampsia was hereditary family condition which had killed a sibling she never knew, nearly killed the young Barbara, and later, daughter Kim and granddaughter Alexandra.
 She remains committed to women’s issues and is a member of the White Ribbon Alliance and the Abortion Rights Campaign.